 - 1. If any plans are open, select File> Close All from the menu. - 2.
 Select File> New Plan to open a new plan.
 In the Create New Plan dialog, select the Default Style template. - 3.
 Select Build> Wall> Straight Exterior Wall and draw a rectangular floor plan, measuring about 34 feet by 24 feet (approximately 10.4 m by 7.3 m), in a clockwise direction.
-See "Drawing Walls" on page 139 of the Reference Manual.
+See "Drawing Walls" on page 148 of the Reference Manual.

-- 4. Select 3D> Create View> Full Camera , then click and drag a camera arrow outside of the house and pointed towards it. - If you wish, you can select 3D> Toggle Textures from the menu to turn off the display of material textures and represent all materials using solid colors. - 5.
-Select Window> Tile Vertically \bigsim to see both views at the same time.
+- 4. Select 3D> Create Camera View> Perspective Full Overview to create a 3D overview of the house. - If you wish, you can select 3D> Toggle Textures from the menu to turn off the display of material textures and represent all materials using solid colors. - 5.
+Select Window> Tile Vertically 1 to see both views at the same time.